Description length of canonical and microcanonical models: Applications to maximum-entropy models

-It is straightforward to recognize this expression as the distribution of a collection of $n\cdot m$ i.i.d.
-Bernoulli variables, meaning that in the canonical model, each matrix element is either $1$ with probability $p$ or $0$ with probability $1-p$.
-The ML estimator of $p$ is given by the matrix density
+i.e., the distribution of a collection of $nm$ i.i.d.
+Bernoulli variables, indicating that each matrix element is either $1$, with probability $p$, or $0$, with probability $1-p$.
+The ML estimator of $p$ is given by the matrix density $\hat{p}(\mathbf{G})=l(\mathbf{G})/nm$ and the maximum log-likelihood, obtained by inserting $\hat{p}$ into (\ref{bernoulli}), reads